Europe Travel Guide: Top Cities, Routes, and Tips

 Museo del Prado

-The Prado Museum has the largest collection of Spanish paintings in the world and is the art mile par excellence.
-Its several thousand paintings by world-famous artists such as Picasso or Francisco de Goya will quickly make you forget the time around you.
+The Prado Museum has the world’s most extensive collection of Spanish paintings and is the art mile par excellence.
+It’s several thousand paintings by world-famous artists such as Picasso or Francisco de Goya will quickly make you forget the time around you.

-To learn more about the great masters and their art, it is certainly advantageous to take a guided tour.
+To learn more about the great masters and their art, it is undoubtedly advantageous to take a guided tour.
 This is always worthwhile!

 The Museo del Prado is part of the Triángulo del Arte (Museum Triangle) of the city of Madrid!
 In the immediate vicinity, you will find the Thyssen-Bornemisza Museum and the Museo Reina Sofía.